Polyfrost/OneConfig-Documentation/config/adding-options/boolean-config-components.md

 ## Dual Option

-The dual option is a simple config component that allows for more clarity, for example in a boolean that determines weather to display something on the Left, or on the Right.
+The dual option is a simple config component that allows for more clarity, for example in a boolean that determines whether to display something on the Left, or on the Right.
 It has nice animations.

 As always, it has a single and dual column variant.